Comparator 24 June 2022 • 9 minutes

-Staying with the same supplier on the same contract year after year is rarely beneficial for the consumer.
-Firstly, staying put deprives them of attractive promotions and possible decreases in the gas or electricity price.
-Secondly, because they allow their supplier to renew their contract automatically when it expires, they may end up with a dormant contract that is much more expensive than the market average.
+Staying with the same supplier and on the same contract year after year is rarely beneficial for the consumer.
+On the one hand, staying put deprives them of attractive promotions and possible decreases in the gas or electricity price.
+On the other hand, because they allow their supplier to renew their contract automatically when it expires, they may end up with a dormant contract that is much more expensive than the market average.

-These consequences are particularly regrettable since it only takes a few minutes to join the competition, as can be seen by looking at how our energy price comparison tool works.
+These consequences are particularly regrettable since it only takes a few minutes to join the competition, as our energy price comparison tool works proves it.

 Some people think that switching gas or electricity supplier is very complicated, that they have to send documents to the suppliers, that they must do this in advance, that it costs money, and so on.
-This is clearly not the case!
+Of course, this is not the case!
 In fact, the procedures that were already available to everyone in 2007 were simplified even further in 2012.

-This freedom to switch supplier whenever you like involves one important element: there are no cancellation fees.
-Regardless of whether you had signed up for a one-year or a three-year contract, if you want to switch contract before it expires, you are entitled to do so.
-In such cases, the suppliers are not allowed to charge you a cancellation fee.
+This freedom to switch supplier whenever you like implies one important element: there are no cancellation fees.
+Regardless of whether you had signed up for a one-year or a three-year contract, if you want to switch your energy contract before it expires, you are entitled to do so.
+In such cases, suppliers are not allowed to charge you a cancellation fee.
 Please note, however, that your cancellation will only be effective if you give one month’s notice.

-As a rule, it is advisable to review your energy prices once a year, as this is how long the promotions normally last.
-If you follow this pattern, you can be sure that you will always get the best prices.
+As a rule of thumb, it is advisable to review your energy prices once a year, as this is how long the promotions normally last.
+If you follow this pattern, you can be sure that you will always benefit from the best prices.
 If you notice that your rates are not as favourable as they once were, you can quickly fix the problem by changing your pricing package or even your supplier.

 In addition, moving house is an excellent opportunity for switching supplier.
 A new home often entails new requirements, so you will need to review your energy contracts.

 In reality, what happens after a contract has been taken out on an online energy comparison website?
 What happens to the data provided by the consumer?
-Energyprice.be has undertaken a step-by-step review of the actions taken by the various stakeholders in the energy sector when a consumer changes their gas or energy supplier.
+Energyprice.be reviews the actions taken by the various stakeholders in the energy sector step by step when a consumer changes their gas or energy supplier.
 These also apply when the switch is made via an online comparison site.

 Signing up for an energy deal is essential in several situations (such as turning on an existing electricity meter).
 To do this, you need to enter your contact details in an online form or contact the customer service department of your chosen supplier.